10 Jan Jusstine in New York Times

 By ALEX WILLIAMS

 Published: March 5, 2006

 Fashion & Style Section

 FOR Sarah Lassez — a winsome actress who has appeared in more than 20 movies, alongside actors like Matthew Modine, Rose McGowan and Dennis Hopper — the seemingly inevitable Hollywood bout with addiction she experienced a few years ago was accompanied by the usual handmaidens of a habit: career uncertainty, romantic turbulence and nagging fears of future obscurity.
 At her darkest moments it cost her $1,000 a month, more than her rent.
-But perhaps worst of all was the effect her addiction had on those around her.
+The rehab near me told in a press conference that the worst of all moments were the effects her addiction had on those around her.